jasonnpan/hiphipzoo.ray/README.md

 # About This Project

-Hi everyone!
-This is a website made by a group of high school friends for the HackFit hackathon.
+This is a website made by a group of high school friends for the HackFit hackathon (2021) hosted by MLH (Major League Hacking)

 Through this website, we aim to educate young children about mental health with a "feelings sharing forum"!

-We hope this can destigmatize the idea of not hiding your feelings, and allow children to become more aware of their emotions.
+We hope this can destigmatize the sharing of emotions to foster a generation of communicative and empathetic individuals.